Data Scaling Laws for Imitation Learning-Based End-to-End Autonomous Driving: Experiments

 \subsubsection{Qualitative Analysis}

-To demonstrate the generalization ability more intuitively, we also provide the qualitative visualization of the predicted semantic occupancy in Figure. \ref{fig:vis}, which shows the planning results of HIGHWAY\_NUDGE\_OBS and WAIT\_TURN scenarios.
+To demonstrate the generalization ability more intuitively, we also provide a qualitative visualization of the predicted trajectory and ground truth map in the figure. \ref{fig:vis}, which shows the planning results of HIGHWAY\_NUDGE\_OBS and WAIT\_TURN scenarios.
 The BEV maps in the \textbf{green boxes} represent the planning result of the model trained using 50 thousand demonstrations without HIGHWAY\_NUDGE\_OBS and WAIT\_TURN scenarios (\textit{50K + Unseen} in the legend), the BEV maps in the \textbf{blue boxes} represent the planning result of the model trained using 2 million demonstrations without HIGHWAY\_NUDGE\_OBS and WAIT\_TURN scenarios (\textit{2M + Unseen} in the legend), and the BEV maps in the \textbf{orange boxes} represent the planning result of the model trained using 2 million demonstrations with HIGHWAY\_NUDGE\_OBS and WAIT\_TURN scenarios (\textit{2M + Seen} in the legend).

 Visual analysis reveals that appropriately increasing the scale of training data enables the model to achieve combinatorial generalization to novel scenarios.
 This enhanced generalization capability allows the model to perform competitively with counterparts specifically trained in these new scenarios.
 Our findings underscore the critical role of data scaling in improving model adaptability and robustness across diverse autonomous driving contexts.